CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab24.md

 In this task, you'll complete a partially implemented client application that uses the Azure AI Vision SDK to analyze images.

 ### Task 2.1: Prepare the application configuration

+In this task, you will set up your development environment in Azure Cloud Shell by cloning the GitHub repository, installing required packages, and configuring the application with your Azure AI Vision resource endpoint and key.

 1. Use the **[>_]** button to the right of the search bar at the top of the page to create a new **Cloud Shell** in the Azure portal.